 PUL’s extensive collections will be at the heart of the Center’s fall course, “Introduction to Digital Humanities.”
-Taught by CDH’s Weld Postdoctoral Fellow, Nora Benedict, the course will include regular visits to PUL’s Department of Rare Books and Special Collections (located in Firestone Library) to let students experience the dynamic connection between rich primary sources and innovative digital methods.
+Taught by CDH’s Weld Postdoctoral Fellow, Nora Benedict, the course will include regular visits to PUL’s Department of Special Collections (located in Firestone Library) to let students experience the dynamic connection between rich primary sources and innovative digital methods.

 In the spring, CDH will also host “Building Bridges with Data,” a one-day scholarly conference organized by Benedict, exploring how Latin American archives and archival data create powerful cross-continental conversations.
 Leading researchers, librarians, and teachers, including Wainer and Fernando Acosta-Rodríguez, PUL’s Librarian for Latin American Studies, Latino Studies, and Iberian Peninusular Studies, will discuss sustainable methodologies and strategies for engaging archival material.